Add These 20 Small Towns to Your 2020 Travel List

 Sullivan, Illinois, doesn’t just have great facilities—those areas came from the generosity of residents.
 For instance, a philanthropic farmer gave away land to develop Wyman Park, a beautiful area with space for fishing, skateboarding, and horsing around on a playground.
 You can also take a hike at Tabor Park, where a creek-side path passes through trees and prairie.
 Looking for a souvenir?
 You can find beautiful American flags local artist Geoffrey Auden makes from salvaged wood at raffles, and the proceeds to go charity.

 If you want to regain hope in humanity, head to Pittsfield, Maine, which is all about good deeds.
 In fact, the town formally declared April 30 to be Pay It Forward Day to encourage acts of kindness.
 Not that the residents need the excuse—they pay it forward naturally.
 One resident remembers a time he left his wallet in his car when buying lunch, only to find out a young man had paid his tab while he was gone.
 It starts even younger than that, too; during an Easter egg hunt, one eight-year-old boy was spotted giving an egg to another kid whose basket was empty.
-Check out these other sweet acts of kindness from kids.

 After the manufacturing crash killed the lumber business in Cheboygan, Michigan, the city became something of a ghost town.
 But a community effort is revitalizing the city.
 Trails in Cheboygan State Park wind around Lake Huron and are the perfect spot for cross country skiing, camping, mountain biking, and more.
 In town, restaurants, cafes, health food stores, and clothes shops are cropping up.
 Be sure to pick up a loaf of bread from The Brick Oven, which found its claim to fame when Michigan TV show Under the Radar featured the bakery.